itmo-infocom/UNIX-Linux-online-course/texts/012_keystrokes.md

 * kill – erase complete line: [Ctrl]-[U].
 This can be very useful when you enter something wrong on an invisible line, such as when entering a password.
 * rprnt – renew the output: [Ctrl]-[R]
 * intr – [Ctrl]-[C] or [Delete].
 Kill current process.
 In fact, these strange settings for the [Delete] key were used by some older UNIX.
 And many were very confused when, when trying to delete incorrectly entered characters, they killed the executable application.
 * quit – [Ctrl]-[\].
 Kill the current process, but with a memory dump.
 Such a dump can be used to analyze the internal state of programs by the debugger.
-It can be created in the system automatically during a program crash, if you have configured your system accordingly, or like this -- by [Ctrl]-[\] keystroke to analyze state, for example, a frozen program.
+It can be created in the system automatically during a program crash, if you have configured your system accordingly, or like this -- by [Ctrl]-[\] keystroke to analyze state, for example, a frozen program.["Under the Hood"](under_the_hood/core_dump.md)
 * stop – [Ctrl]-[S].
 Stop a current process.
 * start – [Ctrl]-[Q].
 Continue a previously paused process.
 And if the program seems to be frozen, first try pressing [Ctrl]-[Q] to resume the process.
 Perhaps you accidentally pressed [Ctrl]-[S].
 * eof – [Ctrl]-[D].
 End of file mark.
 Can be used to complete input of something.